Did I Tell You the One About Guy Lafleur and Me?

 I was out the door to let him get some rest.

-I did a few more errands then arrived at Maple Leaf Gardens early, at 4 pm - well in advance of 7pm game.
-I entered through the back door on wood St. There were no security guards or ushers.
+I did a few more errands, then arrived at Maple Leaf Gardens early, at 4 pm - well in advance of the 7pm game.
+I entered through the back door on Wood St. There were no security guards or ushers.
 The place was in darkness, eerie.
+I headed for the row of hockey dressing rooms behind the penalty box.

-I needed to drop off some pucks for NHL Old-timers' autographs and went to their assigned dressing room and pushed the door open.
+I needed to drop off some pucks for NHL Old-timers' autographs went to their assigned dressing room and pushed the door open.

 Related image